Serandt/VrProjectSite/content/post/locomotion.md

 To be honest I though during the entire implementation about having them using one but I realized that it would make sense, so I will be working on that in the future :D

 Another problem that I encountered was that players aren't supposed to physically move in any other direction than up and down.
 That's why I didn't notice a bug until the evaluation, when players started rotating once they left their initial position.
 This should also be fixed in the future.

+### Example video

+Here is a link to a an example video of the locomotion: [link](https://youtube.com/shorts/TjYE3UZuBT8?feature=share)